 Beef Bourguignon, the classic rich, long simmered beef stew in red wine begins with a big red “Stop Sign” for the kosher cook.
 The first step in Julia Child’s famous rendition is to fry a slab of smoke-cured bacon in pure dairy butter.
-Never mind what this does to your arteries, it completely blocks your kosher channel, that heart and soul connection that remains clear for a Jew who eats only kosher food.
+Never mind what this does to your arteries, it completely blocks your kosher channel, that heart and soul connection that remains clear when we eat only kosher food.

 Does that mean there is no beef bourguignon option if you want to eat a kosher diet?
 Not at all.
 In her own words Julia Child says, “there are more ways than one to arrive at a good beef bourguignon.”

 Julia's wit and wisdom gave kitchen confidence to millions of women.
-She was known for saying “…lots of cooking is one failure after another…” Like life, a tzaddik falls seven times.
-We learn from our mistakes.
+She was known for saying “…lots of cooking is one failure after another…” Cooking is like life.
+We learn from our mistakes even more than our successes.

 In Julia’s later years, when asked for a piece of advice, she would always say: “Learn how to cook.
 Try new recipes, learn from your mistakes, be fearless, and above all, have fun.”